MohammadAbushanab99/DealTask/README.md

   1.Make sure you have a Docker set up.

-  2.Update src/main/resources/application.properties with your database configuration and update docker-compose.
+  2.Update src/main/resources/application.properties with your database configuration.

   3.Build and run the application.